DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Numerical Experiments

-We generate the data-sets used for training and testing as follows.
-In the training stage, the load data is sampled within $[90\%, 110\%]$ of the default load on each load uniformly at random.
-We applied the solution for the AC-OPF problem provided by Pypower~\cite{tpcwTrey1} as ground-truth.
-The amount of training data and test data are 10,000 and 1,000, respectively.
-We design the DNN model based on the Pytorch platform and integrate the zero-order optimization technique with the widely-used SGD-based algorithm, Adam~\cite{adam} to train the DNN model.
+We design the DNN model based on the Pytorch platform and integrate the zero-order optimization technique with the widely-used Adam~\cite{adam} algorithm for training.
 The training epoch and the batch size for all test cases are 200 and 32, respectively.
 We set the weighting factors in the loss function in \eqref{total.loss} to be $w_1 = 1, w_2 = 0.1$ based on empirical experience.
-Table~\ref{table3} shows the related parameters of the DNN model, e.g., the number of hidden layers and the number of neurons in each layer.
-The simulation environment is on CentOS 7.6 with quad-core (i7-3770@3.40G Hz) CPU and 16GB RAM.
-We evaluate the performance of \textsf{DeepOPF} using the following metrics, averaged over 1,000 test instances: (i) {Feasibility rate}: The percentage of the feasible solution obtained by \textsf{DeepOPF}.
-A solution is regarded feasible only if it satisfies all AC-OPF constraints.\footnote{In~\cite{zamzam2019learning,chatzos2020high}, the feasibility is evaluated by computing the average constraint violation for the test instances, which does not reflect whether individual obtained solutions satisfy all the constraints strictly and simultaneously.} (ii) {Cost}: The power generation cost and corresponding loss. (iii) {Running time}: The computation time of \textsf{DeepOPF}. (iv) {Speedup}: The average running-time ratios of the Pypower to \textsf{DeepOPF}.
-To demonstrate the feasibility performance of \textsf{DeepOPF}, we also compare its feasibility with that of an end-to-end learning solution without penalty approach, adapted from the one used in~\cite{zamzam2019learning}.
+Table~\ref{table.parameter} also shows other related parameters of the DNN model, e.g., the number of hidden layers and the number of neurons in each layer.\footnote{{We note that Theorem~\ref{lower.bound.ac.thm} in Sec.~\ref{sec:OPF.theory_analysis} shows the benefits of increasing the size of DNN in mapping approximation.
+However, the over-fitting issue may appear in practice for larger DNNs, resulting in performance degeneration.
+We follow a common practice to determine the DNN structure and size by educated guesses and iterative tuning for different test cases.}}